NY, US · AI law tracker

 Role-based compliance checklist

-• compliance_officer Monitor the status of NY A7758 regarding biometric age verification for alcohol and tobacco sales.
+• compliance_officer Monitor legislative progress of A7758 regarding biometric age verification.

 Subscriber only